The workforce impact of the cost of living crisis and how Occupational Health can help

 Poor mental and physical health affects how people function in the workplace if they attend work at all.
 Many employees’ struggling won’t be able to focus, their productivity will be lower, relationships with colleagues may deteriorate, there will be less staff engagement or morale, and absences or long-term sickness may be increased.
 These things will negatively impact a business’ overall productivity and finances.
 If there’s a lower productivity rate and more absences, it costs an organisation a lot of money; in 2020 it cost the UK economy £21 billion and if nothing changes, its predicted to cost the UK £26 billion.

-How can Occupational Health help?
+How Occupational Health services support employees